MichaelBTinnin/Scientific-Computing-With-Python-Free-Code-Camp/README.md

 # Scientific-Computing-With-Python-Free-Code-Camp
-These are projects I did outside of school.
+These are projects I did outside of school to get a little more experience with Python.